A wardrobe that reads composed and capable — without logos, without the noise.

 It’s a decision about how much attention you want your clothing to ask for.

-If you’re not ready to make that decision yet—or don’t need to—this capsule can wait.
+If you’re not ready to make that decision yet—or don’t need to—this approach can wait.

 It isn’t going anywhere.